 Once you know how much electricity you're using, you can work out how to save electricity and increase your energy efficiency.

 Do you know how much electricity you use at home every day?

-The cost of boiling a kettle, turning on the lights or charging your mobile phone all add up and, with the price of electricity on the rise, there has never been a better incentive to start saving electricity.
+The cost of boiling a kettle, turning on the lights or charging your mobile phone all add up.
+With the price of electricity on the rise, there has never been a better incentive to start saving energy.

-As well as saving you money by cutting your electricity bills, becoming more energy efficient will also mean fewer fossil fuels are burnt.
+As well as saving you money by cutting your electricity bill, becoming more energy efficient will also mean less burning of fossil fuels.
 Burning fossil fuels to produce electricity increases carbon emissions, which are linked to climate change.

 Measuring electricity efficiency

 Electricity consumption is usually measured in kilowatt hours, or kWh for short.
 An electrical item rated at 1,000W switched on for one hour uses 1kWh of energy (1,000W = 1kW).

 - A 20W CFL-type light bulb (equivalent to a 100W traditional bulb), on for one hour, uses 0.02 kWh of electricity

 - A 10W CFL-type light bulb (equivalent to a 60W traditional bulb), on for one hour, uses 0.01 kWh of electricity

 - A 10W CFL-type light bulb, on for two hours, uses 0.02 kWh of electricity